kareninablue/BHA_DocumentationSite/_posts/2016-2-23-Hello-World.md

 ---
 layout: post
-title: Hello World
+title: Hi Everyone
 ---

 # Title

 ## Subtitle

-First post on my Github Jekyll page on the first day of the BioHack Academy
+This is my first post on github!
+I hope it works!

 **bold**